 During his PhD Antonio worked for a year with Edinburgh Universities Student business Incubator.
 He has also conducted consultancy projects in Southern Africa and has worked at a prominent New York, Venture Capital Fund.
 Antonio was an accomplished amateur water polo player before injury put an end to his playing career in 2011/2012.
 He is a qualified water polo coach and represented the Scottish Universities Team (national selection) as a player for three seasons (2006, 2008, 2009), receiving a half blue and colours for this and other achievements, from the Edinburgh University Sports Union.
 He is a keen golfer, angler and a live sports enthusiast

 Antonio is currently assessing existing measures of ‘entrepreneurial environments’ and their practical applicability and relevance to entrepreneurs and policy-makers.
 He is also investigating the role of portfolio entrepreneurship in African economic growth and development.
-Other interests, include the growth processes of entrepreneurial business groups in rapidly, developing and growing markets and other interests in family business and venture capital.
+He is also working on an over ten year long longitudinal study on portfolio entrepreneurship in Malawi.
+Other interests, include the growth processes of entrepreneurial business groups in rapidly, developing and growing markets, the business start-up and growth process, family business and venture capital.

 His capabilities extend to the development, design & undertaking of bespoke market research in Africa (and other challenging contexts), executive education in the areas of business opportunities/challenges (Africa and elsewhere), general entrepreneurship, firm growth and market opportunity assessment.